kelmore5/ebay-keyword-crawler/README.md

 ## Proof of Concept

 Below are some pictures to give a proof of concept.
-You can also see more pictures in the "demoes" folder above, as well as the sample Excel sheet from the screenshot below.
+You can also see more pictures in the [demoes](https://github.com/kelmore5/ebay-keyword-crawler/tree/master/demoes) folder above and you can look at a sample output from [this](https://github.com/kelmore5/ebay-keyword-crawler/raw/master/demoes/output_demo.xlsx) Excel sheet (screenshot below).

 Here's a pic of the forum from ebay before download